geo-knowledge-hub/geo-knowledge-hub-docs/docs/user-guideline/knowledge-provider/best-practices/5_interact.md

 sidebar_position: 5
 ---

 Another important factor is **interacting with the community**.
 Engaging with users, gathering feedback, and fostering collaboration will create a vibrant ecosystem around your application.
 The GEO Knowledge Hub provides functionalities like `need training`, `ask provider` and `user feedback` to facilitate these interactions.
+Use them after the publication of your Knowledge Package!